Adldap2/Adldap2-Laravel/readme.md

 }
 ```

-To see more usage in detail, please visit the [Adldap2 Repository](http://github.com/Adldap2/Adldap2).
+To see more usage in detail, please visit the [Adldap2](http://github.com/Adldap2/Adldap2) repository.